SquidDev-CC/plethora/neural-interface.md

 ## The neural interface
 The neural interface is wearable computer with support for peripherals and modules alike.
 The key difference between this and manipulator is that modules have direct access to the wearer.
-The use of this becomes appararent when you consider the kinetic augment, which provides methods to control the wearer.
+The use of this becomes apparent when you consider the kinetic augment, which provides methods to control the wearer.

 To get started craft a neural interface and a neural connector.
 You can place the neural interface in your helmet slot